sandyz1000/atomic/README.md

-# atomic
+# Atomic (WIP)

-A serverless distributed map reduce framework (faster implementation of Spark) in Rust.
+A high-performance distributed MapReduce framework, written in Rust, leveraging actor-based mailbox communication for efficient task coordination and faster execution compared to Spark.